Poached Lemons

 Bruno Albouze Poached Oranges

-Confit / Candied Lemons / Oranges
+Candied Lemons or Oranges

-• Lemon confit or candied are more concentrated in sugar and firmer.
-They are suitable for panettone, king cakes, and chocolate covered orange peels...
-Citrus peels can be then cut into small sticks batonnet before been confit.
+• Lemon confit or candied lemons are more concentrated in sugar and firmer in texture than their semi-confit counterparts.
+They are ideal for use in panettone, king cakes, and chocolate-covered orange peels.
+The citrus peels can be cut into small sticks (bâtonnet) before being confited.

 Bruno Albouze Lemon Confit